NishikiChisato/Lua-notes/notes/hashtable.md

 ### Get free position

-Starting from `t->node`, this function iterates node by node to find the first node with empty key.
+Starting from `t->node`, this function iterates through the nodes one by one to find the first node with an empty key.
-Node that this function do not check whether the capacity is enough or not, so this additional check must be done before calling this function.
+It should be noted that this function does not check whether the capacity is sufficient or not.
+Hence, this additional check must be carried out prior to calling this function.

 ```c
 static Node *getfreepos (Table *t) {